OCA/account-financial-tools/account_asset_management/README.rst

 It is recommended to configure your Purchase Journal with "Group Invoice Lines" to avoid the creation of separate assets per Supplier Invoice Line.

+If you want to create one asset by product item defined on invoice line, you can configure "Create an asset by product item" parameter on asset categories.
+With this one, the validation of an invoice will split accounting entries related with invoice lines by one entry by product item.
+So, an asset by product item will be created automatically.
+This parameter has priority over "Group Invoice Lines".

 Known issues
 ============